 Let $S$ be a boundedly-compact metric space.
-Roughly speaking, a \textit{particle process} on $S$ is a random \textit{discrete} collection of compact subsets of $S$.
-More precisely, if $\mathcal K=\mathcal K(S)$ is the set of nonempty compact subsets of $S$ equipped with the Fell topology (see Subsection~\ref{subsec:randomMeasure}), then a \defstyle{particle process in $S$} is a point process on $\mathcal K$.
-See e.g.,~\cite{bookScWe08}.
+Roughly speaking, a \textit{particle process} in $S$ is a random \textit{discrete} collection of compact subsets of $S$.
+Here, this notion is connected to the framework of Section~\ref{sec:noncompact}.
+This framework also allows one to define a \textit{particle process in a random environment}.

-In other words, let $\varphi(S)$ be the set of discrete subsets of $\mathcal K(S)$.
-According to Subsection~\ref{subsec:randomMeasure}, one can define a metric on $\varphi(S)$ (which needs to fix a point $o\in S$).
-Then, a particle process on $S$ is a random element in $\varphi(S)$.
-Note that $\varphi(S)$ is not complete.
-However, similarly to the case of point processes, one can show that $\varphi(S)$ is a Borel subset of a Polish space; either by considering the set of measures on $\mathcal K(S)$ or the set of closed subsets of $\mathcal K(S)$ (see also Subsection~\ref{subsec:BW} below).

-Here, it is shown that $\varphi(\cdot)$ defined above can be used in the setting of Section~\ref{sec:noncompact} to define the metric space $\mathcal C'$.
-In particular, this can be used to define a \defstyle{particle process in a random environment}; i.e., to replace $S$ with a random pointed metric space in the above definition.
-It is also shown that a particle process on $S$ can be regarded as a random element in $\mathcal C'$.